kPatch/gossip-app/README.md

 This is known as a **gossip**, essentially each process gossips its membership list.
 The receiver of the membership list then merges and updates it's own membership to contain the latest heartbeat, as shown in the diagram below.

-Once a process times out, and is declared failed/dead, it is not immediately deleted.
+When a process times out, and is declared failed/dead, it is not immediately deleted.
 It is rather *marked* as dead or placed in a queue of dead processes.
 These dead processes are then cleaned after *t_cleanup* seconds.
 The latter helps avoid the case where a dead process might never go away because another process might share the dead process again and would be consider a new process if we don't already have it in our membership list.